tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 {{I-D.ietf-tls-tls13}}; Section 4.1.2.
 If the servers does not require SNI, it will complete the handshake with its default certificate.
 Most likely, this will cause a certificate name mismatch and thus handshake failure.
-Clients SHOULD not fall back to cleartext SNI, because that allows a network attacker to disclose the SNI.
+Clients SHOULD NOT fall back to cleartext SNI, because that allows a network attacker to disclose the SNI.
 They MAY attempt to use another server from the DNS results, if one is provided.